jlf599/JetstreamAPITutorial/README.md

 ssh your_training_user@tutorial.jetstream-cloud.org
 ```

+You'll actually want to have **TWO** connections to this host.
+The reasons will be more obvious later.

 You may experience a delay after typing in your password - this is normal!
 Don't cancel your connection.

 ## Configure openstack client